 - Bronx Zoo: NYC’s zoos may be closed to the public, but you can still visit the Bronx Zoo’s animals virtually through a regular series of videos posted on Instagram.

 - Metropolitan Museum of Art: The Met is offering virtual walk-throughs of several exhibits, video commentaries by artists, live virtual events, and more.
 They even have a whole series of videos from their film archives.

-- New York Botanical Garden: Spring flowers are popping up everywhere, and you can virtually stroll through the New York Botanical Garden and see what’s currently in bloom.
-You can even take a virtual walk through their famous orchid show!
+- New York Botanical Garden: You can virtually stroll through the New York Botanical Garden and even take a virtual walk through their famous orchid show!

-- Shakespeare in the Park: Though it’s not safe to sit in a theater at the moment (or in that line to get free tickets!), you can still watch last summer’s performance of Much Ado About Nothing online for free.
+- Shakespeare in the Park: Though it’s not safe to sit in a theater at the moment (or in that line to get free tickets!), you can still watch summer 2019’s performance of Much Ado About Nothing online for free.

 - One World Explorer: One World Observatory is still closed, but they have a video series featuring many of NYC’s most popular attractions, including the Cloisters, the UN, Coney Island, and more.